Dividend Investing Golden Rule #1: Look Out For Strong Dividend Growth Stocks

-I have written about Dividend investing several times and came out with the Ultimate Guide to Dividend Investing which I believe is very useful for someone looking to start his/her dividend investing journey.
+I have written about Dividend investing several times and came out with the ultimate guide at New Academy of Finance which I believe is very useful for someone looking to start his/her dividend investing journey.

 In this article, I will be exploring one of the most important Golden Rule when it comes to dividend investing, specifically Golden Rule #1 – Growth Rule: Invest in stocks with track records of dividend growth.

 Firms increasing their dividends in 2020 are sending a powerful pay-out message to Wall Street.
 In-spite of COVID-19, their dividends are secure.
 So secure that they are not just looking to maintain their dividend amount but hiking it.
 Watch our stock price follow!